striezel/botvinnik/doc/commands.md

   case numbers, just type `!corona world` or `!corona all` to show the total amount of COVID-19 cases in the world.
 Worldwide data is available _since version 0.1.10_.
+* `!weather` - _(since version 0.9.3)_ displays weather data for a given
+  location.
+For example, `!weather Berlin` will show the current weather in Berlin, Germany.